+The following article was originally published in the Critical Twenties blog.
 The second part of this series can be found here

 One of the joys of any legal positivist is the process of culling out the ratio of a decision and determining its precedential value.
 This exercise becomes all the more enjoyable in the case of conflicting opinions by the different judges on the Bench, often with members of the majority also differing on the reasoning they employ to arrive at the same conclusion.